Dow Climbs on Strong Earnings Reports From Exxon, Chevron

 By Avantika Chilkoti and Corrie Driebusch

-Big gains by energy behemoths Exxon Mobil and Chevron lifted the Dow Jones Industrial Average Friday, putting the index on pace for its sixth consecutive week of gains.
+Big gains by energy behemoths Exxon Mobil and Chevron lifted the Dow Jones Industrial Average Friday, helping the index secure its sixth consecutive week of gains.

 January's nonfarm payrolls report also buoyed stocks after showing employers added more jobs than anticipated and unemployment held near historic lows.

-The strong report, along with a tick up in wages, supports the newfound optimism in the U.S. economy that has washed over the stock market in the new year.
-Fears of an economic slowdown late last year have been eased by better-than-feared corporate earnings, a more accommodative Federal Reserve and signals of strength from the labor market.
+The strong report, along with an upward tick in wages, supports the newfound optimism in the U.S. economy that has washed over the stock market in the new year.
+Fears of an economic slowdown late last year have been eased by better-than-anticipated corporate earnings, a more-accommodative Federal Reserve and signals of strength from the labor market.

-The blue-chip index added 30 points, or 0.1%, a day after closing out its strongest January in 30 years.
-Shares of Exxon and Chevron both climbed 3.1% after posting some of their biggest annual profits in years.
+The blue-chip index added 64.22 points, or 0.3%, to 25063.89 a day after closing out its strongest January in 30 years.
+Shares of Exxon and Chevron both climbed more than 3% after posting some of their biggest annual profits in years.

-All three indexes are still on track for gains of at least 1%.

-The past week ushered in a big batch of corporate earnings, and with just under 50% of the companies in the S&P 500 having reported results, 70% have reported stronger-than-expected profits, according to FactSet.
-Companies in the index are on track to post year-over-year earnings growth of 12%, which on one hand marks the index's fifth straight quarter of double-digit earnings growth, but also is the first time growth has fallen below 20% since the fourth quarter of 2017, FactSet data show.
+The past week ushered in a big batch of corporate earnings, and with nearly half the companies in the S&P 500 having posted results, 70% have reported stronger-than-expected profits, according to FactSet.
+Companies in the index are on track to post year-over-year earnings growth of 12%, which on one hand marks the index's fifth straight quarter of double-digit earnings growth, but it also is the first time growth has fallen below 20% since the fourth quarter of 2017, FactSet shows.

-Data from the Labor Department also has painted a better picture than many investors anticipated heading into the new year.
-U.S. nonfarm payroll numbers rose a seasonally adjusted 304,000 in January, the unemployment rate rose to 4.0% and average hourly wages for private-sector workers grew 3.2% from a year earlier, data released Friday showed.
+Data from the Labor Department also have painted a better picture than many investors anticipated heading into 2019.
+U.S. nonfarm payrolls rose a seasonally adjusted 304,000 in January, while the unemployment rate rose to 4.0% and average hourly wages for private-sector workers grew 3.2% from a year earlier, data released Friday showed.
 Economists surveyed by The Wall Street Journal forecast that employers added 170,000 jobs during the month and the unemployment rate was steady at 3.9%.

-The strong data follows Federal Reserve Chairman Jerome Powell's comments Wednesday that the case for raising rates "has weakened somewhat," which eased concerns about monetary policy in the world's largest economy.
-The juxtaposition of Mr. Powell's remarks and the stronger-than-expected jobs report has some analysts speculating the Fed may have been too quick to cool its pace of interest-rate increases.
+The strong data follow Federal Reserve Chairman Jerome Powell's comments Wednesday that the case for raising rates "has weakened somewhat," which eased concerns about monetary policy in the world's largest economy.
+The juxtaposition of Mr. Powell's remarks and the robust jobs report has some analysts speculating the Fed may have been too quick to cool its pace of interest-rate increases.

 Overall, stock investors viewed the report as a positive, and shares of a broad swath of companies from industrial firms to technology heavyweights climbed.